Georgia Wildlife Resources Division

-Youth from primary to high school ages searched the state for birds during the 24-hour contest held Saturday through Sunday evening by the Georgia Wildlife Resources Division, part of the Department of Natural Resources.
-The Florida Scrub-jays, two teens from Gainesville, Fla., were the overall winner with 167 species, an event record.
+About 100 searched the state for birds during the 24-hour contest held Friday through Saturday by the Georgia Wildlife Resources Division, part of the Department of Natural Resources.
+Two 16-year-olds from Gwinnet County, the Eagle Maniacs, were the overall winners with 170 species, three more than the top count last year, the previous record.

-The competition, which ran from 5 p.m.
-Saturday to 5 p.m.
-Sunday, ended with a wildlife program and awards banquet at Charlie Elliott Wildlife Center near Mansfield.
-Teams used as much of the 24-hour period as they wanted to count bird species in Georgia.
+Running from 5 p.m.
+Friday to 5 p.m.
+Saturday, this year’s event ended with a wildlife program and awards banquet at Charlie Elliott Wildlife Center near Mansfield.
+Teams, divided by age group, used as much of the 24-hour period as members wanted to count bird species in the state.

-Four division winners were chosen from among the 254 drawings and paintings of native Georgia birds.
-Ivey’s entry led the high school category.
-Photos of the winning artwork are posted in the “2015 YBC T-shirt Art Contest Winners” album at www.flickr.com/photos/wildliferesourcesdivision .
-Winners were announced in March (www.georgiawildlife.com/node/3853 ).
+Four division winners in the T-shirt art contest were chosen beforehand and the art of native Georgia birds displayed at the banquet.
+Zhu’s entry led the middle school category.
+Winning entries are posted in the “2016 YBC T-shirt Art Contest Winners” album at www.flickr.com/photos/wildliferesourcesdivision.

 DNR’s Nongame Conservation Section works to conserve Georgia’s rare and endangered wildlife, as well as other animals not legally hunted or fished for, plus native plants and natural habitats.
 The agency depends largely on grants, direct contributions and fundraisers such as sales and renewals of the bald eagle and hummingbird license plates.